savannahghi/flutter_graphql_client/CONTRIBUTING.md

 ### Reporting Bugs

-This section guides you through submitting a bug report for `sil_graphql_client`.
+This section guides you through submitting a bug report for `flutter_graphql_client`.
 Following these guidelines helps maintainers and the community understand your report :pencil:, reproduce the behavior :computer:, and find related reports :mag_right:.

 Before creating bug reports, please check the project's list of open issues/bug reports as you might find out that you don't need to create one.
 When you are creating a bug report, please [include as many details as possible](#how-do-i-submit-a-good-bug-report).
 Fill out [the required template](https://github.com/atom/.github/blob/master/.github/ISSUE_TEMPLATE/bug_report.md), the information it asks for helps us resolve issues faster.